 - 2 times a day after 6 months, even as an adult dog

-Your puppy has been eating Life’s Abundance PUPPY for medium dogs.
-He should continue with this dry food for the first 10-12 months.
+Your puppy has been eating Paw Tree chicken and oatmeal formulation.
+Paw Tree has several very good flavors for puppies.
+He should continue with this dry food for the first 12 months.
 At that time his long bone growth is complete.
-He is now ready for Life’s Abundance Grain Free All Stages Adult.
-If you wish to change brands at this time, choose a good quality puppy food mixing it in slowly with the Life’s Abundance until he is acclimated to his new food.
+He is now ready for Paw Tree’s Grain Free All Stages Adult.
+If you wish to change brands at this time, choose a good quality food mixing it in slowly with the Paw Tree until he is acclimated to his new food.
 Remember that any change in food and your puppy will have gastrointestinal upset which will interfere in housebreaking progress.

 Free feeding is recommended at first until you get a feel for your puppy’s appetite.
 If other pets are dining nearby, watch to see that puppy’s food has not disappeared.
 Otherwise, puppies need to be fed 3-4 times a day.
 Plenty of fresh water should be available all day, especially during meals.